 What it actually feels like

-That is the part that doesn’t make it into the Klimabilanz.
-Vienna’s sponge-city is, on the official metrics, an infrastructure adaptation programme.
+That is the part that doesn’t make it into the monitoring tables.
+Vienna’s sponge city is, on the official metrics, an infrastructure-adaptation programme.
 On the unofficial ones, it is a project about what city centres are for in summer.
-The data is supposed to win the argument; the playgrounds are what makes the data feel obvious in retrospect.
+The data is supposed to win the argument; the shaded benches are what make the data feel obvious in retrospect.

-The next decade of Viennese street design will be done under conditions the people who designed Vienna never anticipated.
-The temperature-delta numbers are real.
-The carbon numbers are real.
-The political memory of the 2019 heat dome, six years on, is still real enough to keep the budget lines unchallenged.
-Whether the rest of the European urban decade follows depends, the MA22 says with characteristic understatement, on whether other cities can copy the patience as well as the engineering.
+The next decade of Viennese street design will be done under conditions the people who built Vienna never anticipated.
+The temperature numbers are real; the runoff numbers are real; the political memory of the 2019 heat is real enough, several years on, to keep the budget lines largely unchallenged.
+Whether the rest of the European urban decade follows depends, on the city’s own telling, on whether other cities can copy the patience as well as the engineering.